traffordDataLab/trafford-tweet-dash/about.md

 - Trafford Council: "@TraffordCouncil OR 'Trafford Council'"
 - OneTrafford: "@OneTrafford OR 'One Trafford'"
-- #Climate Emergency: "#ClimateEmergency"
+- #ClimateEmergency: "#ClimateEmergency"
-- COVID-19: "Trafford AND #coronavirus OR #COVID19 OR #COVIDー19 OR #CoronavirusOutbreak"
+- COVID-19: "Trafford AND coronavirus OR #coronavirus OR #CoronavirusOutbreak OR COVID19 OR COVID-19 OR #COVID19 OR #COVIDー19 OR #Corvid19uk"

 Tweets published by @TraffordCouncil, @TraffLibraries, @TPAction, or @OneTrafford are excluded from the results.

 **Credits**
-This dashboard was built by the [Trafford Data Lab](https://www.trafforddatalab.io/) using the [rtweet](https://cran.r-project.org/web/packages/rtweet) [R](https://www.r-project.org/) package to retrieve tweets and [tidytext](https://cran.r-project.org/web/packages/tidytext) to tokenise them for analysis.
+This application was built by the [Trafford Data Lab](https://www.trafforddatalab.io/) using the [rtweet](https://cran.r-project.org/web/packages/rtweet) [R](https://www.r-project.org/) package to retrieve tweets and [tidytext](https://cran.r-project.org/web/packages/tidytext) to tokenise them for analysis.